 21. Make drawer sachets.

 Dry your lemon peels (either out in the sun or in a dehydrator) and place them inside of fabric sachets.
 Add spices, as desired such as cinnamon, clove, nutmeg and cardamom.
-Place in drawers to freshen.
+Place the dried citrus mixture in drawers to freshen.

 22. Clean your stainless steel, polish your chrome, and make your copper shine!